 - The Province has changed the 'Duty to Members' section of the Conservation Authorities Act to have municipal representatives on CA Boards act in the interests of their own municipality rather than the conservation authority's interests. - This contradicts the fiduciary duty of board members to represent the best interests of the corporation they are overseeing.
-It puts an individual municipal interest above the conservation authority and watershed interests. - This change undermines the ability of Conservation Authority Boards to address the broader environmental and resource management issues facing our watersheds today.
+It puts an individual municipal interest above the conservation authority interests. - It is contrary to a recent recommendation by the Auditor General that states Conservation Authority Board Members should act in the interest of the Conservation Authority and not their municipality. - This change undermines the ability of Conservation Authority Boards to address the broader environmental and resource management issues facing our watersheds today.
 It limits discourse on these issues and other programs and services that address watershed-wide issues spanning municipal boundaries in a time of increasing climate change.